Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Introduction

 However, stellar convection is not a purely hydrodynamic process.
 Most cool stars are expected to have magnetic fields.
 Hence, a complete description of their photospheres should also take into account the effects of such fields.
 The best studied star in this context is the Sun.
 There is a rich variety of solar magnetic field-related phenomena ranging from sunspots and active regions to network fields, forming plages and faculae all the way down to small-scale mixed polarity turbulent magnetic field filling the rest of the solar surface.
-State-of-the-art solar simulations reproduce all of these features, from sunspots \citep{rempel_sunspot_2009} and plages \citep{VogSch2005,yadav_plage_2021} to the quiet-sun magnetism \citep{rempel2014}.
+State-of-the-art solar simulations reproduce all of these features, from sunspots \citep{rempel_sunspot_2009} and plages \citep{VogSch2005,yadav_plage_2021} to quiet-sun magnetism \citep{rempel2014}.

 The quiet-sun small-scale field, that is, the field associated with regions of the sun not showing any activity, is partly attributable to a small-scale dynamo (SSD) operating in the convection zone \citep{VogSch2007,rempel2014,GCS2010}.
 This field is believed to have a significant magnitude of around $\sim$ 130 G, based on Hanle depolarization \citep{trujillo2004}.
 Additional evidence that a fair fraction of the small-scale field is a result of an SSD comes from the fact that internetwork magnetic flux does not follow the solar cycle \citep{buehler2013,lites2014}.
-In realistic radiative-MHD simulations, the effect of quiet-sun magnetic fields (self consistently generated via an SSD mechanism) has previously been shown to be important, e.g. to reproduce the correct solar intensity contrast \citep{danilovic2010} and account for inferred photospheric magnetic field strength based on Hanle-effect diagnostics \citep{shchukina2011}.
-In addition, one often obtains a rough equipartition between kinetic and magnetic energy in SSD simulations \citep{hotta_ssd,haugen_ssd,schekochihin_ssd}, which implies a substantial reduction in plasma velocities since most of the energy in the magnetic fields is obtained from the plasma motions.
-The importance of magnetic fields generated from an SSD in other stellar types and its effect on the intensity characteristics, however, remains yet to be explored.
-Hence, it becomes imperative to investigate the effect of quiet-star small-scale magnetic fields on these quantities.
+In realistic radiative-MHD simulations, the effect of quiet-sun magnetic fields (self consistently generated via an SSD mechanism) has previously been shown to be important, for example, to reproduce the correct solar intensity contrast \citep{danilovic2010} and account for inferred photospheric magnetic field strength based on Hanle-effect diagnostics \citep{shchukina2011}.
+In addition, there is a tendency to obtain a rough equipartition between kinetic and magnetic energy in SSD simulations \citep{hotta_ssd,haugen_ssd,schekochihin_ssd}, which implies a substantial reduction in plasma velocities since most of the energy in the magnetic fields is obtained from the plasma motions.
+The importance of magnetic fields generated from an SSD in other stellar types and its effect on the intensity characteristics, however, remains to be explored.
+Hence, it is imperative to investigate the effect of quiet-star small-scale magnetic fields on these quantities in a subsequent study.